cjhosken/cjhosken.github.io/src/content/blog/lampattack.md

 </div>

 ## Rendering
 It took us about 2 months to render the entire shot.
-I used SheepIT renderfarm for rendering and had to get in contact with the developers as the project broke the renderfarm.
+I used [SheepIT Renderfarm](https://www.sheepit-renderfarm.com/home) for rendering and had to get in contact with the developers as the project broke the renderfarm.
 The team were extremely helpful and were able to get the shot to finish rendering.
 After rendering, we edited the short and then premiered it on Youtube.

 ### Alternative Pixar Intro